pcingola/SnpEff/src/docs/snpeff/commandline.md

 # Compress it
 gzip my.vcf

-# Annotate (note the it doesn't require the ending '.gz')
+# Annotate the comressed file
-java -Xmx8g -jar snpEff.jar GRCh37.75 my.vcf > my.ann.vcf
+java -Xmx8g -jar snpEff.jar GRCh37.75 my.vcf.gz > my.ann.vcf
 ```

 ### Streaming files

 !!! info
-    You can use "-" as input file name to specify **STDIN**.
-As of version 4.0 onwards STDIN is the default, so using no name at all, also means 'STDIN'.
+    You can use "`-`" as input file name to specify `STDIN`.
+As of version 4.0 onwards `STDIN` is the default, so using no file name at all, also means `STDIN`.

 For example, you can easily stream files like this:
 ```
 # These three commands are the same